kent-map/kent/churches/stjohn-smallhythe.md

 Bibliography:

+Taylor, A. H. _The Chapel of St John the Baptist, Smallhythe.
+Archaeologia Cantiana._ 30.
+133-192.
+1914. https://www.kentarchaeology.org.uk/arch-cant/vol/30/chapel-st-john-baptist-smallhythe Accessed 19 May 2021.
--	Zeleny, Rachael Baitch.
+Zeleny, Rachael Baitch.
 “Painting an Ethos: The Actress, the Angel in the House, and Pre-Raphaelite Ellen Terry.”
 Rhetoric Review, vol. 32, no. 4, 2013, pp. 397–418., www.jstor.org/stable/42003466.
 Accessed 29 April 2021.
--	THE BOOKLET FROM THE CHURCH HAS NO AUTHOR OR PRINTING INFORMATION BUT IT DOES HAVE A BIBLIOGRAPHY IN THE BACK, I AM UNSURE HOW TO REFERNCE IT.